LaunchCodeEducation/java-web-dev-curriculum/content/models-and-model-binding/reading/model-binding/_index.md

 {{< youtube gzk__EWfvaw >}}

 {{% notice blue Note "rocket" %}}
 The starter code for this video is found at the [delete-events branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/delete-events) of the `CodingEventsJava` repo.
 The final code presented in this video is found on the [model-binding branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/model-binding).
-As always, code along to the videos on your own `coding-events` project.
+As always, code along to the videos on your own `codingevents` project.
 {{% /notice %}}

 ### How to Use Model-Binding - Text